romcal/romcal/README.md

 ```

 ### Configuration Options <a name="configOpts"></a>

-+ `year`: Retrieve calendar dates for the given year (year should be an integer).
+- `year`: Retrieve calendar dates for the given year (year should be an integer).
 Defaults to the current system year if not specified
-+ `country`: Include celebration dates requested by the Episcopal council(s) of the given country that were approved by the Holy See.
+- `country`: Include celebration dates requested by the Episcopal council(s) of the given country that were approved by the Holy See.
 If not specified, no National dates are included in the calendar output.
 If an unrecognized country is specified, romcal will silently ignore the property and will not return any National dates in the calendar output.
 Country names should be specified in camel case (i.e. `unitedStates`, `czechRepublic`).
-+ `locale`: Defaults to `en` (English) if not set. romcal celebration names can be localized to different languages.
+- `locale`: Defaults to `en` (English) if not set. romcal celebration names can be localized to different languages.
 If a given locale does not have the localized name for a celebration in that language, romcal will fall back to use the celebration name in the base language (if a region was specified in the locale), and finally in English.
 More details on locales management in the [localization](#localization).
-+ `christmastideEnds`: Specifies the end of the Christmas season.
+- `christmastideEnds`: Specifies the end of the Christmas season.
 Can be either `t` (traditional where Christmastide ends on Epiphany), `o` (ordinary where Christmastide ends on the Baptism of the Lord) and `e` (extraordinary where Christmastide ends on the Presentation of the Lord).
 Defaults to `o` if not specified
-+ `epiphanyOnJan6`: If `true`, fixes Epiphany on January 6th always.
+- `epiphanyOnJan6`: If `true`, fixes Epiphany on January 6th always.
 Usually, Epiphany will be set to a Sunday between 2 - 8 Jan based on an internal calculation.
 Defaults to `false`.
-+ `christmastideIncludesTheSeasonOfEpiphany`: If `false`, the season of epiphany (i.e. days before Epiphany and days after Epiphany) will not appear within the Christmastide. `true` by default.
+- `christmastideIncludesTheSeasonOfEpiphany`: If `false`, the season of epiphany (i.e. days before Epiphany and days after Epiphany) will not appear within the Christmastide. `true` by default.
-+ `corpusChristiOnThursday`: Determines if Corpus Christi should be celebrated on Thursday on the 7th week of Easter (60 days after Easter) or Sunday (63 days after Easter).
+- `corpusChristiOnThursday`: Determines if Corpus Christi should be celebrated on Thursday on the 7th week of Easter (60 days after Easter) or Sunday (63 days after Easter).
 Defaults to `false`.
-+ `ascensionOnSunday`: Determines if Ascension should replace the 7th Sunday of Easter (42 days after Easter).
+- `ascensionOnSunday`: Determines if Ascension should replace the 7th Sunday of Easter (42 days after Easter).
 Defaults to `false` where Ascension will be on Thursday, 39 days after Easter, if value not recognized or specified.
-+ `type`: Determines the type of calendar output.
+- `type`: Determines the type of calendar output.
 Can either be `liturgical` or `calendar`.
 Defaults to `calendar` if value not recognized or specified.
 The `liturgical` year runs from 1st Sunday of Advent of the given year to Saturday of the 34th Week of Ordinary Time in the following year.
-The 'calendar' year on the other hand refers to the standard year from Jan 1 - Dec 31.
+The civil year on the other hand refers to the standard year from Jan 1 - Dec 31.
-+ `query`: A nested query object which filters the dates according to the given criteria.
+- `query`: A nested query object which filters the dates according to the given criteria.
 For more details on how to use queries, see [Queries](#queries) section.

 ### Output formatter <a name="outputFormatter"></a>

 The second parameter that can be passed to the `romcal.calendarFor()` method.
 It is an optional parameter: If true, skip converting dates to ISO8601 strings and return dates as Moment objects.
 Defaults to false if not specified.